UpstreamDataInc/amodbus/API_changes.rst

 API changes 3.6.0
 -----------------
-- framer= is an enum: pymodbus.Framer, but still accept a framer class
+- framer= is an enum: amodbus.Framer, but still accept a framer class

 API changes 3.5.0